neverinfamous/d1-manager/README.md

 #### Database Operations
 - **Multi-select** with "Select All" option and visual selection indicators
-- **Bulk Optimize** - Run ANALYZE (PRAGMA optimize) on multiple databases with progress tracking
+- **Optimize** - Available in individual database view, optimize with VACUUM and ANALYZE operations
+  - **VACUUM** - Reclaim unused space and defragment the database file
-  - Updates query statistics for better query performance
+  - **ANALYZE** - Update query statistics to optimize query performance (via PRAGMA optimize)
+  - Toggle-able operations - run one or both
-  - Sequential execution with per-operation progress indicators
+  - Sequential execution with real-time progress indicators
-  - Error reporting per database
-  - Note: VACUUM is not available via web interface (D1 automatically manages space reclamation)
+  - Automatic success notification
 - **Bulk Download** - ZIP archive of SQL dumps using D1's export API
 - **Bulk Delete** - Sequential deletion with progress tracking and error reporting
 - **Upload/Import** - Create new databases or import into existing ones (up to 5GB SQL files)